-- 1. Be determined to be eligible to receive assistance that requires the applicant vacate the damaged property during construction; - 2.
-Have an income of less than 50% of HUD-approved income limits for Puerto Rico; - 3.
-Have no duplication of benefits issues that could prevent the Program from providing services; - 4.
-Have exhausted all possible options to temporarily reside with friends, family, in self-funded housing or any other options available; and - 5.
-Have no other options for temporary housing, as identified by a counselor in PRDOH's Housing Counseling Program.
+1. Be determined to be eligible to receive assistance that requires the applicant to vacate the damaged property during construction;

+- 2. Have an income of less than 80% of HUD-approved income limits for Puerto Rico; - 3.
+Have no duplication of benefits issues that could prevent the Program from providing services; and - 4.
+Have exhausted all possible options to temporarily reside with friends, family, in self-funded housing or any other options available.

 The Program will compensate the applicant in the amount of 100% of the HUD fair-market rent rate for a home large enough to accommodate the household in the municipality where the damaged property is located.
 See Reconstruction and Relocation Unit Size and Exceptions section of these Guidelines.
-Optional relocation will be provided from the time the applicant moves out of the property until one (1) week after the construction passes a final inspection and the its confirmed that work was completed in accordance to the agreed upon scope and a use permit (permiso de uso) is obtained, if applicable.
+Optional relocation will be provided from the time the applicant moves out of the property until one (1) week after the construction passes a final inspection and it is confirmed that work was completed, in accordance to the agreed scope of work and a use permit (permiso de uso) is obtained, if applicable.